Sambal Scrambled Eggs Recipe | Indonesian Spicy Breakfast

 Important:

-Don't let butter brown or burn - this will give eggs an off flavor.
+Don't let butter brown or burn - this will give eggs an off flavour.

 Pour in the egg mixture and let it sit for 30 seconds without stirring.